rspieker/jest-transform-svelte/README.md

 },
 ```

+# Example

+A sample project is available in the [example](example/README.md) directory.

 # Known issues

 -   Sometimes it may be beneficial to give components a little time to complete their task before testing the outcome by adding a `requestAnimationFrame` (or `setTimeout`) around the `expect` in your tests
 -   The reported paths in the coverage summary may become lengthy
 -   The exclusing of modules may not work correctly, if this happens it may be because the `babel-plugin-istanbul` is active, which overrides your configuration (as it is a dependency to `babel-jest`), refer to the [related issue](https://jestjs.io/docs/en/troubleshooting#coveragepathignorepatterns-seems-to-not-have-any-effect)

 # License